TAP Flight 425: Aircraft

+Crew

-The crew consisted of Captain João Lontrão, First officer Miguel Guimarães Leal, and Flight engineer Gualdino Pinto, as well as five flight attendants.
+The crew consisted of Captain João Lontrão, First Officer Miguel Guimarães Leal, and Flight Engineer Gualdino Pinto, as well as five flight attendants.
 There were 156 passengers on board.

 Accident

-On 19 November 1977, the aircraft operated flight TP-420 from Lisbon to Brussels, Belgium, and then TP-425 from Brussels to Funchal with a stopover in Lisbon.
+On 19 November 1977, the aircraft operated Flight TP420 from Lisbon to Brussels, Belgium, and then Flight TP425 from Brussels to Funchal with a stopover in Lisbon.
 Flight 420 and the first leg of Flight 425 were completed without any issues reported.
-In Lisbon, the crew received a weather report of Funchal.
-According to the forecast, severe weather was expected on the route with a chance of thunderstorm cumulus and torrential rain, but was unlikely to affect the flight.
+In Lisbon, the crew received the Funchal weather report.
+According to the forecast, severe weather was expected enroute with a chance of thunderstorm cumulus and torrential rain, but was unlikely to affect the flight.

-At 7:50 pm flight 425 left the gate, and took off from runway 03 of Lisbon airport at 7:55.
+At 7:50 pm Flight TP425 left the gate, and took off from runway 03 at Lisbon Airport at 7:55pm.

 At the time of the accident, the then-Santa Catarina International Airport's runway was 1600 m long, which made landing extremely difficult.